The Cayman Islands are world-renowned for their incredible underwater scenery, particularly the beautiful coral reefs and array of colourful fish.

 On This Page

 The Cayman Islands are world-renowned for their incredible underwater scenery, particularly the beautiful coral reefs and array of colourful fish.
 Located in the western Caribbean, just 480 miles south of Miami, Cayman is perfect for scuba diving and snorkelling, boasting some of the Caribbean’s best excursions.
 With virtually no currents and outstanding underwater visibility, Cayman has amazing wall dives, coral reefs and wrecks for you to explore and discover.
 If you are ‘dive-curious’, there are a wealth of things to do in, under, or on the water at every skill level.
-A variety of dive operators can teach you how to dive, improve your skills and have an amazing underwater experience.
+A variety of dive operators can teach you how to dive, improve your skills and provide you with an amazing underwater experience.
 With water temperatures ranging from 26-28°C (78-82°F) all year round, it is always a good time to get in the water and discover the stunning scenery beneath the surface.

-Diving in the Cayman Islands (2022 Overview)
+Diving in the Cayman Islands

-Cayman is hyperaware of the importance of coral reefs to our three Islands, our waters, the marine ecosystem and the diving industry.
+Cayman is hyper-aware of the importance of coral reefs to our three Islands, our waters, the marine ecosystem and the diving industry.
 To protect and replenish Cayman's fish population, the Department of Environment (DoE) has expanded Cayman's marine parks to cover 48% of Cayman's waters.
-The Central Caribbean Marine Institute's (CCMI) 2022 reef health surveys indicated an increase in fish density, biomass and species richness in Little Cayman.
-However, although coral cover remains relatively high, there has been a decrease in coral recruitment and a reduction in coral size.
-According to a United Nations report, marine heatwaves are expected to become more common as the planet warms.
-This could be devastating to Cayman’s coral reefs and lead to coral bleaching, loss of marine life and loss of ‘reef services’ such as flood protection.
+Although many efforts have been put in place to safeguard the coral reefs, sea grass and mangroves in the Cayman Islands, other factors have contributed to their destruction.
+According to a United Nations report, marine heatwaves are expected to become more common as the planet warms and, in the summer of 2023, local sea temperatures surpassed the threshold that coral reefs can comfortably tolerate.
+Excessively warm water could be devastating to Cayman’s coral reefs and lead to coral bleaching, loss of marine life and loss of ‘reef services’, such as flood protection.

-Although many efforts have been put in place to safeguard the coral reefs, sea grasses and mangroves in the Cayman Islands, other factors have contributed to their destruction.
 Sadly, many dive sites in Grand Cayman have been affected by the spread of the deadly Stony Coral Tissue Loss Disease (SCTLD).
 Researchers from the US Geological Survey have found evidence that SCTLD is caused by a breakdown in the symbiotic relationship between corals and Zooxanthellae algae.
 This discovery is a big step towards finding future treatments for this disease.
 Given the rapid spread of SCTLD in the Cayman Islands, the DoE wants to remind the public to disinfect all snorkel and dive gear before and after each shore dive and boat trip by soaking them in disinfectant solution (with 1% bleach) for 10 minutes.

-In addition, Cayman is still promoting its lionfish culling programme by encouraging divers and dive operators to safely remove as many lionfish from Cayman waters as possible.
+In addition, Cayman is still promoting its lionfish culling programme by encouraging divers and dive operators to safely remove as many lionfish from Cayman's waters as possible.
 Activists are also pushing for a single-use plastic ban to reduce the plastics in the ocean.

 8 Reasons to Dive Cayman